Pine City, Minnesota: Mass transit

 The Rush Line Corridor task force is studying the feasibility of rail service to serve area commuters.
-The Northern Lights Express passenger line has been proposed to serve area residents as well as those traveling between the Twin Cities and Twin Ports.
+The Northern Lights Express passenger line has been funded and, once built, will serve area residents as well as those traveling between the Twin Cities and Twin Ports.
 For travel within the city, there is local taxi service.

 Bus

 Pine City is served by the Arrowhead Transit intra-county system.
+Arrowhead Transit provides local Dial-A-Ride bus service to residents in Pine City, MN and scheduled bus routes in Pine County.
+Arrowhead Transit provides scheduled route service to Sandstone, Hinckley, Sturgeon Lake, Cambridge, and Duluth.

 An intercity bus service, Jefferson Lines, runs from Pine City to St. Paul or Duluth twice daily.

 Major highways

 Pine City is along Interstate 35 between the Twin Cities and Duluth.
 The St. Croix Scenic Byway also passes through Pine City.
 The major highways include:

 Rail

 Pine City is on rail lines owned by BNSF Railway and leased by St. Croix Valley Railroad.

 Trails

 There is a planned, non-motorized trail connecting the Twin Cities-to-Twin Ports areas called the James L. Oberstar State Trail, awarded federal and state funding to connect the Sunrise Prairie Trail, near North Branch with the Willard Munger State Trail, near Hinckley.